John Silver (wrestler): The Dark Order (2019–present)

 On October 7 and 14 Silver and Reynolds teamed with #10 and gain two decisive victories for The Dark Order.

 Alongside Reynolds, Silver suffered defeat in a four way tag team match on AEW Dynamite on October 21 to The Young Bucks.
 The following week on Dark, Silver joined #10 Preston Vance and Colt Cabana to defeat Cezar Bononi, Fuego Del Sol & Shawn Dean in a six man tag team match.
 The trio looked to replicate the win on the November 4 AEW Dynamite but came short losing to Cody Rhodes & Gunn Club.

 At AEW Full Gear 2020, John Silver made his singles debut on pay per view losing to Orange Cassidy in just under 10 minutes.

 Silver rejoined Reynolds on the November 18 edition of AEW Dark to gain another victory this time over Aaron Solow & Lee Johnson.
 On November 25 Silver lost a singles match to Hangman Adam Page, following his defeat The Dark Order extended a formal invitation towards Page to join the Dark Order.
 On December 2 episode of AEW Dynamite Silver and Reynolds both participated in the Dynamite Diamond Battle Royal which was won by Maxwell Jacob Friedman.
 On the December 16 edition of AEW Dynamite Reynolds and Silver teamed with Hangman Adam Page in a losing effort to face Isiah Kassidy, Marq Quen & Matt Hardy.
 On December 23 Silver and Reynolds scored another victory over Shawn Dean and Tyson Maddux in tag team competition.

 On December 30 AEW held Brodie Lee's Celebration of Life on AEW Dynamite.
 Silver accompanied each The Dark Order member to the ring prior to their match as well as gain a tribute victory to Mr Brodie Lee while teaming with Reynolds and Hangman Adam Page against Inner Circle members Proud and Powerful (Santana & Ortiz) and Maxwell Jacob Friedman.
 Silver finished the match pinning Ortiz after a discus lariat in homage to Brodie Lee.
 Following the match Erick Redbeard joined the trio in celebration of their late friend's passing.
 Silver finished 2020 with an overall record of nine wins and thirteen losses under The Dark Order Banner placing him 51st out of 2020's active AEW Roster.

 Silver was suspected to have suffered a dislocated shoulder in a main event title match against AEW TNT Champion Darby Allin on the March 25th episode of AEW Dynamite; It was confirmed the next day by Silver on his twitter account.
 His timetable for return was listed at 4–6 weeks.

+Personal life

+Silver got engaged to Denise Liguori in June 2025.
+They got married on September 19, 2026.